 We are currently developing content for this page for easier reference to the course sequence.
 In the meantime, students should check with their Program Advisor for details about required courses and semester registration.

 Candidates can obtain the form to declare their minor from the Undergraduate A&S Dean's office website link https://arts-sciences.catholic.edu/academics/undergraduate-programs/advising/forms.html.

 Once the form is completed, candidates must meet with their minor and major advisor to plan their program of studies for a timely graduation.

 Elementary Education Majors - can minor in many disciplines, such as religion, philosophy, language, music, art, biology, chemistry, drama, history and others.
 See the undergraduate list of minors for a complete list of minors and their requirements.

-Arts & Sciences Majors - can minor in Elementary Education.
-In order to get a minor in Elementary Education, students must declare the minor in Elementary Education in the dean's office (107 McMahon) and take the following courses:
+Arts & Sciences Majors - are eligible to minor in Elementary Education.
+In order to get a minor in Elementary Education, students must declare the minor in Elementary Education with the A&S Undergraduate Programs Office and take the following courses:

 |EDUC 251||Foundations of Education|

 Classroom ManagementNote: There is a classroom practicum (observation) component associated with this course.
 Students will work with their minor advisor and course instructor to meet this requirement.
 Alternate course assignments are available if the minor candidate chooses not to participate in a field placement.